playgameservices/play-games-plugin-for-unity/README.md

 Once you configure at least one resource (event, achievement, or leaderboard), copy the resource configuration from the Google Play Developer Console, and paste it into the setup configuration in Unity.
-To get the resources go to the the Achievements tab, then click on "Get resources" on the bottom of the list.
+To get the resources go to the Achievements tab, then click on "Get resources" on the bottom of the list.

 ![click Get Resources](source/docgen/resourcesLink.png "Show the resources data")